Proven-Paradox/shaper-system/Handbook.md

 | Powers                  | 5 unless otherwise stated |
 | Utilities               | Listed per entry          |

+> An Arbiter might also give explicit moments in the middle of a session to spend XP when it suits the narrative.
+For example, if a character is put into a situation where they are actively training in a skill an Arbiter might give the character the opportunity to buy skill points or stat improvements related to that training.

 ### Level
 While there are no set classes, heroes do gain levels.
 Their level acts as a cap on certain values; multiple benefits that one can spend XP on can only go up to the hero’s level.
 Increasing a character’s level represents a general increase in competence and potential.
 A character’s level limits the following:
 * Every level increases the number of times Vitality and Capacity can be purchased